Bayesian local clustering of functional data via semi-Markovian random partitions

-Consistently with \citet{page_DependentModelingTemporal_2022}, we introduce auxiliary variables which explicitly model the evolution of the partitions at different $k=1,\ldots,K$.
+Following ideas first introduced in \citet{page_DependentModelingTemporal_2022}, we introduce auxiliary variables which explicitly model the evolution of the partitions at different $k=1,\ldots,K$.
 Instead of modeling the transition from $k$ to the subsequent $k+1$, we introduce a notion of persistency through the partitions of degree $d_\rho\geq1$.
 Consistent with this, let $\gamma_{ik}$ be the binary latent variable specifying whether the $i$th unit cannot be considered for possible cluster reallocation for the next $d_\rho$ consecutive index transitions, i.e.

-Under this setting $\gamma_{ik}=1$ means that the cluster assigned to unit $i$ at index $k-1$ remains the same for the $d_\rho$ consecutive indices.
+Under this setting, $\gamma_{ik}=1$ means that the cluster assigned to unit $i$ at index $k-1$ remains the same for the $d_\rho$ consecutive indices.
 The $n$ auxiliary variables at index $k$, denoted as $\bm{\gamma}_k=(\gamma_{1k},\ldots,\gamma_{nk})$, influence the partitions at the next $d_\rho$ indices, thus inducing $d_\rho$-order persistency.

 By construction, at index $k=1$, we set $\bm{\gamma}_1=\mathbf{0}_n$, and assume that $\pr(\rho_1)$ is an Exchangeable Partition Probability Function (EPPF).
-In this paper we assume the simple EPPF induced by a DP, often referred to as a Chinese Restaurant Process, i.e. $\rho_1\sim\CRP(M)$ where $M>0$ is a concentration parameter, but more flexible alternatives are available \citep{deblasi_AreGibbsTypePriors_2015}.
+In this paper, we consider the simple EPPF induced by a DP, often referred to as a Chinese Restaurant Process \citep[CRP,][]{pitman_DevelopmentsBlackwellMacqueenURN_1996},